Twarner491/TeddyWarner.org/docs/writings/benevolentfreedom.md

 ---
 title: A Case for the Philosopher King(s)
-description: Why we should *probably* constrain the voter base.
+description: Where do we draw the line with virtue based voter constraints?
 hide:
   - navigation
   - tags